Conophytum pageae (N.E.Br.) N.E.Br.

 Conophytum aequatum, Conophytum breve var. minutiflorum, Conophytum breve var. swanepoelii, Conophytum calculus var. protusum, Conophytum conformale, Conophytum forresteri, Conophytum incoronatum, Conophytum johannis-winkleri, Conophytum labiatum, Conophytum longipetalum, Conophytum minutiflorum, Conophytum oripictum, Conophytum pageae var. albiflorum, Conophytum pageae var. pageae, Conophytum pauperae, Conophytum poellnitzianum, Conophytum productum, Conophytum schickianum, Conophytum subrisum, Conophytum tenuisectum, Conophytum thudichumii, Conophytum udabibense, Conophytum udabihense, Conophytum victoris, Conophytum villetii, Mesembryanthemum johannis-winkleri, Mesembryanthemum minutiflorum, Mesembryanthemum pageae, Mesembryanthemum subrisum

-This species is native to South Africa (Northern Cape and Western Cape) and southern Namibia, where it grows in quartz gravel flats and ridges, gneiss, gypsum, shale, dolerite and sandstone outcrops, cliffs, and sheltered or exposed pockets in rocks.
+This species is native to South Africa (Northern Cape and Western Cape) and southern Namibia, where it grows in quartz gravel flats and ridges, gneiss, gypsum, shale, dolerite, and sandstone outcrops, cliffs, and sheltered or exposed pockets in rocks.

 Conophytum pageae is a small succulent that usually grows in clusters of many bodies, forming a small mound.
 The bodies are inversely conical, up to 1 inch (2.5 cm) tall, up to 1.4 inches (3.5 cm) in diameter, and composed of two almost entirely fused leaves.
 They are glaucous-green to pale yellowish-green, rarely spotted, and often wrinkled.
-The fissure between the leaves is usually surrounded with red and sometimes raised like a doughnut.
+The fissure between the leaves is usually surrounded by red and sometimes raised like a doughnut.
 The solitary flowers are nocturnal, fragrant, showy yellow, sometimes nearly white or rarely pink, and appear in fall.

 The specific epithet "pageae (PAY-jee-ay)" honors Mary Maud Page (1867-1925), an English-born botanical illustrator, plant collector, and botanical explorer who emigrated to South Africa in 1911.